SpongePowered/SpongeDocs/source/about/rules.rst

   right to remove the plugin listing.
 What constitutes as a for-sale "lite" version will be decided at the discretion of Sponge Staff.

+* Please don't include *Sponge* in your plugin name.
+We reserve the use of *Sponge* for official SpongePowered works.
+  There is one exception: you may append "for Sponge" to the title if your plugin also has versions for other APIs.

 * We aim to comply entirely with the Mojang EULA, to that end any plugins, services, posts and/or links suspected of violating the EULA may be removed at the discretion of the Sponge Staff or at the request of Mojang AB.